dcrowdev/challenge20-React-Portfolio/README.md

 ### Executing program

 The navigation uses react to swiftly change views on the front end.
 You can read
-my personal 'About Me' section, some of my Javascript projects, my resume, or fill out
+my personal 'About Me' section, some of my Javascript projects, my resume, or send me an
-a contact form.
+email by filling out the contact form.

 ### Testing